 - The overall waste produced during manufacturing processes (if applicable).

-- The energy needed to operate air conditioning systems as well as the building/office on the whole.
+- The energy needed to operate air conditioning systems as well as the building/office.

-- Energy consumed while transporting the final goods to the customer.
+- Energy consumed while shipping the final goods to the customer.

-Other factors may be incorporated, but these are the most prone to carbon emission - and hence given priority.
-This, however, only covers direct emissions.
+Other factors can be added to the list, but these are the major factors contributing to carbon emission.
+This list only covers direct emissions though.
 Indirect emissions are just as big a part of emissions calculations.
 Subsidiaries, and other companies along the value chain of the final product are also considered.

 A company can have its carbon footprint calculated either by an online calculator (which aren't very comprehensive) or by hiring certain experts in the field of carbon emissions.
-Hence, to avoid unnecessary trouble with excess emissions, it's best to understand how to offset carbon liabilities by calculating them properly.
+Therefore, the company get a better idea on how to offset carbon liabilities by calculating them properly and avoid unnecessary emissions.

 Primary and Secondary Carbon Footprints

-On the other hand, secondary carbon footprints consider the emissions which result from our indirect relation to them, such as purchasing clothes which come from far away.
+On the other hand, secondary carbon footprints includes the emissions which result from our indirect relation to the points mentioned above such as purchasing clothes which are shipped from a far away location.
 The emissions from their manufacture and transportation are counted as a part of secondary carbon footprints.

-The secondary carbon footprint also, however, considers what happens to these products once they are no longer of use to us - such as the time and possibility of decomposition naturally.
+The secondary carbon footprint also considers what happens to these products once we no longer use them - such as the time and possibility of decomposition naturally.
 (Plastic products score very poorly here.)
-It also considers recyclability and reusability.
+It also includes recyclability and reusability of the products.

 Product and Corporate Carbon Footprint

 Technically speaking, carbon footprints are divided into two distinct categories.
 These categories are product carbon footprint (PCF) and corporate carbon footprint.
-Both are crucial indicators of your carbon liability, hence it is essential to know how they are calculated.
-This invariably will help you to mitigate your carbon excesses.
+Both are strong indicators of your carbon liability, therefore it is essential to know how they are calculated.
+This will help you to get a better picture of your carbon excesses.

 Product Carbon Footprint

-The life of a product sees a lot of changes happen to it on a chemical and physical level.
-All this, from being conceptualized to being used by the consumer, and ultimately ending up being discarded and consumed, has a definite cost associated with it in terms of emissions.
+The life of a product sees a lot of changes happening to it on a chemical and physical level.
+This process of being conceptualized to being used by the consumer, and ultimately ending up being discarded and consumed, has a definite cost associated with it in terms of emissions.

 Hence, the total carbon emissions over the life cycle of a product are termed as product carbon footprint (PCF).
-The product carbon footprint encompasses both primary and secondary carbon footprints, and considers each and every step.
+The product carbon footprint encompasses both primary and secondary carbon footprints, and takes into account each and every step.
 There can be two ways to calculate it: